xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 The selector first looks for nodes satisfying the XPath expression, then each of them is transformed into a text node and in the last step this text node is wrapped in a new element.
-The result will be much more appealing to our inner markup-geek more than a bunch of HTML tags.
+The result will be much more appealing to our inner markup-geek than a bunch of HTML tags.

 Removing incomplete stories is now a no-brainer.
 The following FLOWR-expression takes care of that.